 Basic mammalian and plant physiology; Mitochondrial and chloroplast ultrastructure; Biochemical bonding and thermal stability of molecules and membranes; Mitochondrial acetyl-CoA formation and utilization.
 The TCA cycle and the glyoxylate pathway.
 The major biosynthetic, intermediary, and degradative pathways.
 Nitrogen fixation; Redox reactions and the mitochondrial electron transport chain; the chemiosmotics mechanism; oxygenic and anoxygenic photosynthesis.
 The bioenergetics of photosynthesis reactions and of the chemoautotrophs.
 Transport across membranes; the mechanisms and bioenergetics.
 Induction and repression; auxotrophic mutants and the elucidation of metabolic pathways.
+Analytical methods for bioactive compounds in cannabis.

-Final Exam 60% (2 papers - MCQ & Written, 2 hours each) Course Work: 40%
+• Final Exam 60%

+(2 papers - MCQ & Written, 2 hours each)

+• Course Work: 40%

-2 In-course Tests 20% Laboratory Practical and Reports 20%
+2 In-course Tests 20%

+Laboratory Practical and Reports 20%

-MOLECULAR BIOLOGY 1
+BIOL2312 MOLECULAR BIOLOGY 1